biblenerd/byzantique-hugo-site-files/content/welcome/perspective.md

 {{</hint>}}

 The Bible that we have received has been handed down through/in Holy Tradition and records the journey of God's family within the context of historical covenants.
-The text itself cannot be rightly understood or appreciated if divorced from its living covenantal community, the Church, and its associated Tradition.
+The text itself cannot be rightly understood or appreciated if divorced from its living covenantal community, the Church, and its associated [Tradition](https://qohelet.io/tradition-vs-traditionalism).

 I also consult works from contemporary scholarship, including historical-critical perspectives.
 In fact, since the hard work of living out the teachings of the Scriptures occurs in *praxis* rather than in written form, much of what is written here represents academic insights more than practical.
+Above all, I try to read the Scriptures through the [hermeneutic of love](https://qohelet.io/hermeneutic-of-love).

 ## What do you believe?